 "Restricted work" occurs when either the employer or a PLHCP (via a recommendation) keeps an employee from:

-What is a "routine function"?
+What is a "Routine Function"?

 "Routine functions" are those work activities an employee regularly performs at least once per week.